Bobby Hebb

-Robert Von Hebb (July 26, 1938 – August 3, 2010) was an American R&B and soul singer, musician, songwriter, recording artist, and performer known for his 1966 hit entitled "Sunny".
+Robert Alvin Von Hebb (July 26, 1938 – August 3, 2010) was an American R&B and soul singer, musician, songwriter, recording and performing artist, best known for his 1966 hit "Sunny".

 Biography

 Hebb was born in Nashville, Tennessee.
 His parents, William and Ovalla Hebb, were both blind musicians.
 Hebb and his older brother, Harold Hebb, performed as a song-and-dance team in Nashville beginning when Bobby was three and Harold was nine.
 Hebb performed on a TV show hosted by country music record producer Owen Bradley, which earned him a place with Grand Ole Opry star Roy Acuff.
 Hebb played spoons and other instruments in Acuff's band.
 Harold later became a member of Johnny Bragg and the Marigolds.
 Bobby Hebb sang backup on Bo Diddley's "Diddley Daddy".
 Hebb played "West-coast-style" trumpet in a United States Navy jazz band, and replaced Mickey Baker in Mickey and Sylvia.

 On November 23, 1963, the day after John F. Kennedy's assassination, Bobby Hebb's brother, Harold, was killed in a knife fight outside a Nashville nightclub.
 Hebb was devastated by both events and sought comfort in songwriting.
 Though many claim that the song he wrote after both tragedies was the optimistic "Sunny", Hebb himself stated otherwise.
 He immersed himself in the Gerald Wilson album You Better Believe It! for comfort.

-All my intentions were just to think of happier times – basically looking for a brighter day – because times were at a low tide.
-After I wrote it, I thought "Sunny" just might be a different approach to what Johnny Ray was talking about in "Just Walkin' in the Rain".